-What to do if you think your cat was poisoned
+What to do if you think your pet was poisoned

-Cats exhibiting severe symptoms of any kind should be taken immediately to an emergency vet clinic or animal hospital.
-If your cat is experiencing mild symptoms, supervise him for at least the next 24 hours.
-Call your veterinarian or the ASPCA Animal Poison Control Center (888-426-4435) if his symptoms don’t clear up within a short time.
+Pets exhibiting severe symptoms of any kind should be taken immediately to an emergency vet clinic or animal hospital.
+If your pet is experiencing mild symptoms, supervise them for at least the next 24 hours.
+Call your veterinarian or the ASPCA Animal Poison Control Center (888-426-4435) if their symptoms don’t clear up within a short time.

-There are a number of succulents safe for cats, including but not limited to the following:
+There are a number of succulents safe for cats and dogs, including but not limited to the following:

 Echeveria is a family of rose-shaped succulents that come in a wide range of beautiful colors and shades.
 Some common Echeveria varieties include Blue Atoll, Princess Lace, Tippy, Ebony, Wax Agave, Prolific, Mexican Hens, and Moonglow.

 Haworthia, also known as Zebra Plant, is often described as a miniature aloe plant.
 Unlike Aloe Vera, Haworthia is not toxic to cats or dogs.
 These succulents may also have fat, juicy leaves and translucent flesh.

 Opuntia (Prickly Pear)

 Commonly known as Prickly Pear, Opuntia is a genus in the cactus family.
 These flat-jointed cacti may have edible pads, flowers, and fruit.
 Common varieties include Santa Rita, Silver Dollar, Eastern, Beavertail, and Bunny Ears.